Education leaders aim for higher substitute teacher incentives

 COLUMBIA — New solutions hope to introduce more staff to substitute teacher vacancies across Missouri.

-Monday afternoon, the State Board of Education met to give final approval to SB 681, which lowered college credit hours requirements for substitute teachers from 60 to 36.
+Monday afternoon, the State Board of Education met to give final approval to Senate bill 681, which lowered college credit hours requirements for substitute teachers from 60 to 36.

 Hours later, the Columbia Public Schools Board of Education voted on a plan to increase pay for its substitute teachers.